Liz Cantor: Television

 She made her on-screen debut in the 2002 Australian feature film Blurred, which followed five groups of teenagers as they hit the road for Schoolies Week.
 A year later she appeared in the 2003 film Gettin Square before landing a role on Australian television drama series Blue Water High as Corin Hardy in 2005.
 That year she won a spot on the Seven Network reality television show The Mole, a show which kickstarted her career with the broadcaster.
 In The Mole she worked with other contestants to perform challenges, each of which add money to the winner's pot.
 But one of the members is "The Mole", a saboteur who is covertly trying to make the group fail.
 She competed against 12 other contestants and won, leaving the show with $200,000 in prize money.

 Following the show the Seven Network hired Cantor as a presenter on Queensland's water based outdoor adventure lifestyle program Creek to Coast and on The Great South East, a travel program focusing on tourist attractions in South East Queensland.
 In 2005, Cantor made her debut as a weather presenter for Seven News and in 2008 she became the presenter for Queensland's live Gold Lotto draw.
 Cantor is still involved in each of these roles.
 Liz is now a host on travel and lifestyle show Queensland Weekender and in 2016 will appear in new ultra HD network INSIGHT's first ever adventure reality show shot in 4k Living Stone - Botswana.

+In August 2024, it was announced that Cantor would become the new weather presenter on the revived standalone edition of 10 News First Queensland, which launched on 2 September 2024.